How to Store Ties: Closet or Drawer — Two Schools of Thought on How to Organize Ties

 There are two schools of thought on the appropriate way to store ties.
 The best method depends on how many ties you need to store and the type of space you have available.
 Ties can be either hung on some type of rack in the closet or rolled loosely and stored in a drawer.
 If using the drawer method, dividers that separate the drawer into multiple small square spaces should be used to keep the ties neat and organized.
 Whether you go for the hanging racks or drawer dividers for your necktie storage, when you remove your tie at the end of the day, the knot should be completely untied before putting it away so as to prevent wrinkling.

-How to Store Ties in a Closet
+How to Hang Ties in a Closet

-Hanging tie oganizers are the main type of tie rack used in closets.
+Hanging tie organizers are the main type of tie rack used in closets.
 There are many types of tie racks for closets to choose from.
 Special hooks and racks designed specifically for ties can be purchased.
 They generally hold anywhere from 8 to 44 neckties each depending on the variety selected.
 However, tie organizers for larger collections can be made from racks or rods repurposed from other areas of the closet.

 How to Store Ties in a Drawer

 If you don't have closet space to devote to tie racks, drawer dividers can also be used for organizing ties in a dresser drawer.
 The number of ties you can fit will depend on the size and number of the drawers.
 Drawer dividers are usually adjustable.
-Standard sizes include widths for 18 inch, 24 inch and 30 inch wide drawers, and lengths for 14 inch or 20 inch deep drawers.
+Standard sizes include widths for 18-inch, 24-inch and 30-inch wide drawers, and lengths for 14-inch or 20-inch deep drawers.
 You want the height of the divider to be slightly greater than the width of the tie it is intended to store.
 Store ties by rolling them LOOSELY and insert into drawer compartment.
 Try to limit the number of ties to one per compartment.
 Putting several ties together in a larger compartment defeats the whole purpose of keeping your ties organized.
 Any number of drawers can be dedicated to ties storage.
 The drawers in closet islands are a common place to include a tie drawer.
 Some people like to have an entire island or dresser devoted exclusively to their neckties.
 If budget allows, custom drawer units/dressers can be constructed in the bedroom or dressing room closet for handling all the neckties.
 The nice thing about this solution is that it can accommodate just a few ties in one drawer, or hundreds in many drawers.

-This article deals mainly with traditional ties, but the same principles apply to storing bow ties as well.
+This article deals mainly with traditional ties but the same principles apply to storing bow ties as well.
 Unless you have the pre-tied kind with a clip, bow ties should be stored untied, and either hung on a rack or loosely rolled in a drawer so as to prevent wrinkling — one tie per compartment.

 Neckties are a classic look that is certain to come back into fashion for more than just the occasional wearing.
 Your ties are a visual cue that can quickly communicate your personality and intent to your audience without words.
-They can be serious, conservative, somber, avante garde, fun, flamboyant, dapper, respectful, or any number of other adjectives.
-Good quality neckties can be made from synthetic materials, but are more often made of silk.
-Care and dilegence should be taken when storing the delicate silk material in order to ensure that your ties last many years, allowing you to build your collection over time.
+They can be serious, conservative, somber, avant-garde, fun, flamboyant, dapper, respectful, or any number of other adjectives.
+Good quality neckties can be made from synthetic materials but are more often made of silk.
+Care and diligence should be taken when storing the delicate silk material in order to ensure that your ties last many years, allowing you to build your collection over time.
 Adhering to these storage techniques should provide many years of enjoyment for your tie collection.